Japan's workers eye bumper pay hike in closely watched union talks | Business

 The gain will comprise a 1.08% rise in base pay and a 1.78% increase in additional salary based on seniority, it said.
 Such hikes would meet Kishida's calls for companies to offer annual wage hikes of 3%, but miss an ambitious goal of a 5% pay increase demanded by Japan's labour umbrella Rengo.

-Some analysts doubt whether smaller firms at the end of the supply chain can follow suit, as stubbornly high raw material costs erode their margin.
+Some analysts doubt whether smaller firms can follow suit, as stubbornly high raw material costs erode their margin.
 More than 70% of small firms have no plan to raise wages, according to a January poll by the Jonan Shinkin Bank and the Tokyo Shimbun newspaper.

 There is also uncertainty on whether companies will keep hiking wages as much next year and beyond.
-After hitting a nearly 42-year high of 4.3% in January, core consumer inflation in Japan's capital Tokyo - a leading indicator of nationwide trends - slowed to 3.3% in February as the spike in fuel import costs moderated.
+After hitting a nearly 42-year high of 4.3% in January, core consumer inflation in Japan's capital Tokyo - a leading indicator of nationwide trends - slowed to 3.3% in February.

 The BOJ expects core consumer inflation to slow back below its 2% target towards the year-end, which will take some pressure off firms to keep hiking pay next year.
 "Certainly, wages are expected to swing upward considerably in this year's spring wage talks, but this will be very transitory," said former BOJ board member Takahide Kiuchi, who is now executive economist at Nomura Research Institute.